PreyeOnita/Contact-book/README.md

 # Contact-book

 Download and Unzip the Contact folder

-Open the Contact solution (contact.sln) in Visual Studio (2017) Ctrl + F5 to start up
+Open the Contact solution (contact.sln) in Visual Studio (2017)

+Ctrl + F5 to start up

-When localhost opens up in browser, redirect to /People/Index Thats https:localhost:Port/People/Index
+When localhost opens up in browser, redirect to /People/Index

+e.g https:localhost:Port/People/Index